0xmoei/allora-testnet/README.md

+# Allora Network

+> Create a new wallet in Keplr
+>
+> Connect to the on-chain Point Program [Dashboard](https://app.allora.network?ref=eyJyZWZlcnJlcl9pZCI6IjVlNmEwMjc5LTcxNjEtNDhmYS04NGM3LWEzYzM0MGM4MGIzNyJ9)
+>
+> In Campaigns tab you see 2 tasks, Check them
+>
+> In the tutorial we run a `Price Prediction Worker` with `topic 1` (Predicting `ETH` price every 24h)
+>
+> Check the campaigns tasks steps to see what `topic` means
+>
+> We get points by running a worker
+>
+> The points are 0 for everyone right now and we are not sure that we are 100% fine

 ## Install dependecies
 ```console
 sudo apt update & sudo apt upgrade -y

 sudo apt install curl git wget make jq build-essential pkg-config libssl-dev gcc screen unzip lz4 -y
 ```

 ## Install Go
 ```console